geographical-influences-on-ancient-civilizations

 Table of Contents

 The natural landscape has always played a significant role in shaping human history, particularly in the establishment of political boundaries.
 Mountain ranges, with their formidable presence, have often acted as barriers or borders for ancient civilizations.
-This article explores how various mountain ranges influenced the political boundaries of ancient cultures and the implications of these geographical features on their development.
+This article explores how various mountain ranges influenced the political boundaries of ancient cultures and the implications of these geographical features on their development, from the towering Himalayas to the rugged Andes.

 The Role of Geography in Political Boundaries